Custom Routes

 Adding Custom Routes

-Custom routes are added through the :handlers
+Custom routes are added through the :handlers option when starting

 your Weave application.
 These routes use